 Missing the Online Video Boat is Costly

-By WWE’s own estimates, they will not be able to make up their lost revenue from broadcast programs until 2015 – and that depends on a variety of factors.
+By WWE’s own estimates, they will not be able to make up their lost revenue from broadcast programs for a while.
 Investors have reacted somewhat predictably, and their shares have dropped more than 40% since they announced some suboptimal deals with cable networks related to the launch of their online streaming service.